-Zero trust is a cybersecurity strategy for verifying every user, device, application and transaction in the belief that no user or process should be trusted.
+Zero trust is a cybersecurity strategy for verifying every user, device, application and transaction on a network in the belief that no user or process should be trusted.

 That definition comes from the NSTAC report, a 56-page document on zero trust compiled in 2021 by the U.S. National Security Telecommunications Advisory Committee, a group that included dozens of security experts led by a former AT&T CEO.